 The district administration has the responsibility to evaluate the immunization status of district students.
 The district shall maintain a list of all students who are not fully age appropriately immunized or who have an exemption provided by ADH to the immunization requirements based on medical, religious, or philosophical grounds.

-Legal References: A.C.A. § 6-18-702; ADE Rules Governing Kindergarten through 12th Grade Immunization requirements in Arkansas Public Schools; ADH Rules and Regulations Pertaining to Immunization Requirements
+Legal References: A.C.A. § 6-18-702; ADE Rules Governing Immunization requirements in Arkansas Public Schools; ADH Rules and Regulations Pertaining to Immunization Requirements